Skip to content

 8255 mod 1 input configuration

 The two flip-flops INTEA and INTEB are set/reset using the BSR mode.
 The INTEA is enabled or disabled through PC4, and INTEB is enabled or disabled through PC2.
-The timing waveform for the strobed input (with handshake) is shown in the figure below.
+The timing waveform for the strobed input (with handshake) is shown in Figure 9.

 8255 Mode 1 - Timing Waveforms for strobed input (with Handshake)

-Control Word – To configure port A and port B as input ports in mode 1, the control word, according to the format shown in the above figure “8255 Control Word format for input/output mode“, will be as follows:
+Control Word – To configure port A and port B as input ports in mode 1, the control word, according to the format shown in Figure 9 “8255 Control Word format for input/output mode“, will be as follows:

 D7D6D5D4D3D2D1D0